MisterLisbon/mighty-morphin-browser-strangers-sotb-2017/src/index.md

 --

 > &ldquo;Both HTC & Huawei have discontinued their own browsers...
 Possibly LG has too...
-As far as I know Xiaomi still has its own browser, as does newcomer Oppo...
+As far as I know Xiaomi still has its own browser, as does newcomer Oppo...&rdquo;

-> [But] Samsung is the only one to discuss its browser in public.&rdquo;

 <div class="caption">[Peter Paul-Koch](https://twitter.com/ppk)</div>